Leonardo Legaspi

-Leonardo Zamora Legaspi, OP (25 November 1935 – 8 August 2014) was the Archbishop of the Roman Catholic Archdiocese of Caceres and president of the Catholic Bishops Conference of the Philippines (1988–1991).
-He was appointed the first Filipino Rector Magnificus of the University of Santo Tomas in 1970.
+Leonardo Zamora Legaspi, OP (25 November 1935 – 8 August 2014) was a Filipino prelate of the Roman Catholic Church in the Philippines.
+He was best known for his tenure as the third archbishop of Caceres from 1984 to 2012 and being the first Filipino appointed as Rector Magnificus of the University of Santo Tomas in 1970.

-On 8 September 2012, Pope Benedict XVI accepted his retirement as Metropolitan Archbishop of Caceres, and named Bishop Rolando Joven Tria Tirona, OCD, as Archbishop-elect.
-Archbishop Tirona, who until then had been the Bishop-Prelate of the Roman Catholic Territorial Prelature of Infanta in the Philippines, immediately succeeded to the see upon the acceptance of his appointment and was formally installed as Metropolitan Archbishop of Caceres on 14 November 2012.
+Legaspi's episcopal ministry began in 1977 when he was appointed as auxiliary bishop of Manila and as titular bishop of Elefantaria in Mauritania.
+He also served as president of the Catholic Bishops Conference of the Philippines from 1988 to 1991.

 Early life and education

 Legaspi was born in Meycauayan, Bulacan on 25 November 1935.
 After his high School education at St. Mary's Academy in Meycauayan, he went to the University of Hong Kong where he obtained an A.B. degree in Philosophy in 1955.

 In 1960, he joined the Dominican Order, and in the following year he received a Licentiate of Sacred Theology (S.T.L.) from the University of Santo Tomas in 1962, and subsequently a S.T.D. degree the same year.
 After receiving his B.S. degree in Educational Management at the Harvard Graduate School of Business Administration in 1971, he again studied at the University of Santo Tomas and earned his Ph.D. degree in 1975.